mirumee/ariadne-website/docs/api-reference.md

     return value.isoformat()
 ```

-Bidirectional scalar that converts `date` object to ISO8601 formatted date and reverses it back:
+A bidirectional scalar that converts the given `date` object to a ISO8601 formatted date and reverses it back:

 ```python
 from datetime import date